eyobghiday/accelerated-java/src/labs/lab0/README.md

 Open a Java perspective (icon in upper right corner)

 Import your class repository into the local workspace.
-You will need to copy the URI from [Bitbucket](www.bitbucket.org) and fill out your username and password.
+You will need to copy the URI from Github and fill out your username and password.
 You will see your project appear in the Package Explorer on the left of the screen.

 Right click on the package named 'Lab 0' in the Package Explorer and open a new class; name it with a descriptive name (HelloWorld);
 Modifier: public